-It was with good reason–and with great insight–that our Lord said, “Beware when all men speak well of you” ( Luke 6:26).
+It was with good reason and great insight that our Lord said, “Beware when all men speak well of you” (Luke 6:26).
 That’s how your fathers treated the false prophets, He told them.
 So, it’s meaningless, a barometer of nothing important.

 Leaders who cannot abide criticism have no business in such crucial places.